 - Let your children know what to expect.
 Include both positives and negatives.
 The positives are what they can look forward to experiencing while on holiday.
 The negatives are usually the long drives or long flights and many hours spent at the airport.

-- If you have a baby or toddler, then baby jogger strollers designed for jogging are a great travel accessory.
-They are lightweight and easy to fold – and infinitely easier than carrying your little one all day long.
+- If you have a baby or toddler, then a travel stroller is a great accessory.
+They are lightweight and easy to fold - and infinitely easier than carrying your little one all day long.
 And when they’re not in it, you can use it to carry your bags or your shopping.

 - Make sure that you have the correct travel documentation when travelling to other countries as well as the correct visas.